The Next Passport

 Every US vital record needs an apostille, and the apostille must correspond to the exact certified copy being submitted.
 Mismatches and stale copies trigger corrections that add months.

-For post-1951 naturalizations, the chain usually holds unless an ancestor received a formal zwolnienie (release decree).
-Documenting that no zwolnienie was issued — and addressing the Military Paradox for pre-1951 male ancestors — pre-empts the questions the Voivode is most likely to raise.
+For post-1951 naturalizations, the chain usually holds unless an ancestor received a formal zezwolenie na zmianę obywatelstwa (state permission to change citizenship).
+Documenting that no zezwolenie was issued — and addressing the Military Paradox for pre-1951 male ancestors — pre-empts the questions the Voivode is most likely to raise.

 Respond to every request immediately